• Multiple Offers

 4. Make sure that the micropipette is clean and ready to function.

-5. When filling the micropipette up to the calibrated volume (1ml, for example) with distilled water, ensure that air bubbles have not formed in the flask and micropipette.
+5. When filling the pipette up to the calibrated volume (1ml, for example) with distilled water, ensure that air bubbles have not formed in the flask and micropipette.

-6. Dispense the distilled water in the beaker using the micropipette.
+6. Dispense the distilled water in the beaker using the pipette.

 7. Use the balance to measure the distilled water’s weight.